iliasazizi/GVS/data/synthetic/README.md

-#Generate infinite of Data and query sets with varying hardness using the python scriptt
+#Generate power-law datasets and query workloads with varying hardness using the python script